seejwy/skapi-doc/user-account/README.md

   limit: 100,
   fetchMore: true
 }
-// Retrieve a list of up to 100 users in your service, sorted by most recent sign-up date. skapi.getUsers(null, fetchOptions).then(u=>{
+// Retrieve a list of up to 100 users in your service,
+// sorted by most recent sign-up date. skapi.getUsers(null, fetchOptions).then(u=>{
-  console.log(u.list); // List of up to 100 users in your service, sorted by most recent sign-up date.
+  console.log(u.list); // List of up to 100 users in your service.

   // If there is more users to fetch, retrieve the next batch of 100 users if(!u.endOfList) {